itsClay/employee-group-generator/README.md

 - notification system to members of the selected groups
 - automate task randomizing selection process
 - use front end framework

+### Navigate to root dir
+start a postgres server locally for setup [link to PSQL site](https://www.postgresql.org/download/macosx/) `rails db:create`
+`rails db:setup` - will make migrations and seed with a few items `rails s` - run the server, defaults to localhost:3000